One of the world's greatest markets

-Once you know which section you’d like to go to, pick an entrance that will get you closest rather than walking through the market to get to your destination.
-We find the stalls right near the Mo Chit BTS entrance tend to be mostly cheap items targeted at tourists and are swamped, so we walk around the periphery of the market to Gate 3 for trendy clothes or take the MRT to Kamphaeng Phet.
+Whatever time you arrive, choose your entrance carefully.
+Once you know which section you’d like to go to, pick the entrance that will get you closest rather than walking through the market to get to your destination.
+We find the stalls right near the Mo Chit BTS entrance tend to be mostly cheap items targeted at tourists and are swamped, so we walk around the periphery of the market to Gate 3 for trendy clothes, or take the MRT to Kamphaeng Phet.

-Haggling is the law of the land at Chatuchak, food being the only exception.
+Haggle hard.
+Haggling is the law of the land at Chatuchak, though food and the occasional fixed price stall being the only exception.
 A good rule of thumb is to start by offering half of the listed price or what the vendor quotes, and take it from there.
 Always haggle politely, with a smile, and enjoy the art of it.

 Chatuchak Market is located next to Chatuchak Park (one of Bangkok's largest green spaces) in north Bangkok and can be accessed from either Mo Chit BTS station, Kamphaeng Phet MRT station or Chatuchak MRT station.

 David Luekens first came to Thailand in 2005 when Thai friends from his former home of Burlington, Vermont led him on a life-changing trip.
 Based in Thailand since 2011, he spends much of his time eating in Bangkok street markets and island hopping the Andaman Sea.